xiaomomoLin/cube-for-dummies-h5/README.md

 ### 💾 Save, Import, and Export
 - **Save**: Download the 6 faces as a JSON file.
-- **Load**: Compatible with U/R/F/D/L/B strings exported by the original Python script.
+- **Load**: Compatible with U/R/F/D/L/B strings exported by the original thon script.
 Supports both English letters and Chinese characters.
 - **Export All Steps**: Exports a text file including fixed orientation, moves, front face before/after states, corner tracking, and full 6-face colors after each move.

-*(The original `cube_guide.py` and its dependencies remain unaffected and usable.)*

 ### 📜 Source Code & License
 UI and sticker models are in `index.html`, `style.css`, `app.js`, and `core.js`.